 We made a joint presentation with BASF Japan Ltd. in PAN-EXHIBITION FOR WASH AND CLEAN 2010 held at Tokyo Big Sight.
-Our main product non-ionic surfactant helps reduce any comprehensive impacts on the environment.
-We promote to offer products optimized for the quality and application required to satisfy each customer's needs.
+Our main product non-ionic surfactant helps reduce

-PAN-EXHIBITION FOR WASH AND CLEAN 2010
+PAN-EXHIBITION FOR WASH AND CLEAN 2010 Neo functional material 2011